relaxgo/react-overlay/README.md

 );
 ```

-Then it's easy to show your modal or other components by a hook. the modal will be mounted on the root.
+Then it's easy to open your modal or other components by a hook. the modal will be mounted on the root.
 ```tsx
 import { useModalOverlay } from '@react-overlay/overlays';
 import InfoModal from './overlays/InfoModal';